sikopet/blog/posts/perl2python.md

     for line in file('filename.txt'):  # or open("filename.txt")
         print line

-Process every line in a file on command line or stdio if no file
+Process every line in a file on command line or stdin if no file

     while (<>) {
         print $_;
     }

     import fileinput
     for line in fileinput.input():
         print line

 Access stdin directly